Total War: Pharaoh Game Cover

 • “I appreciate that the game offers cosmetic items that don't affect gameplay, making it easy to support the developers without compromising the experience.”

-The emotional responses to the game are mixed; some players express disappointment and heartbreak over perceived poor quality and pricing, while others find a profound emotional narrative in the game's depiction of a world succumbing to chaos and destruction.
-This contrast highlights a divide in player experiences, with some feeling deeply connected to the game's themes and others feeling let down.
+The emotional responses to the game are mixed, with some players expressing heartbreak over the perceived decline of the series and frustration with developer practices, while others find a profound emotional narrative in the game's depiction of a world succumbing to chaos and despair.
+Overall, the emotional impact varies significantly among players, with some feeling deeply connected to the game's themes and others feeling disillusioned.

 • “It really is heart breaking.”